 For workplaces that require constant communication and levels of approval in assignments, using personal devices can shorten the wait time for moving to the next step.
 Technology can be incredibly useful for productivity when it is properly utilized in and outside the office, with many messaging applications like Slack or time management applications like Asana.

-Con #1: It’s Easy to Distract Colleagues
+Easier to Distract Colleagues

 Personal devices in the workplace can lead to employees potentially distracting each other when work needs to be done.
 If you notice more than a few chuckles coming from a text message chain, or a subordinate showing their coworkers an inappropriate video, chances are you’ll be disappointed at the lack of productivity in the office.
 It can be a tricky line to balance, as policing what can and cannot be used on their personal devices can lead to resentment in the office, even if they know it’s the right thing to do.

-Con #2: Work Can Be Harder to Monitor Properly
+Work Can Be Harder to Monitor Properly

 If someone were to bring in a personal laptop to use rather than a standardized work computer, you will have to instill a lot of trust in the employee that they are not using the computer the same way they would in their leisure.
 While you are focused on getting all of your assignments done and making sure your team is staying on the right track, the last thing you will want to see is them updating their fantasy football team.

-Con #3: Personal Devices Are Riskier to Use Without Proper Security Measures
+Personal Devices Are Riskier to Use Without Proper Security Measures

 There are many ways a device can be corrupted or hacked into, and the risk is higher when it is a personal device that is not attuned to the level of security a business would want from its devices.
-We have gone through several ways these devices can be hacked into, and with CorCystems you’ll be better equipped to fight these shady tactics, even on your staff’s personal devices.
+We have gone through several ways these devices can be hacked into, and with CorCystems Managed IT Services you’ll be better equipped to fight these shady tactics, even on your staff’s personal devices.

 Need Help Maintaining the IT at Your Office?